N-P-Williams/BeenPwned/README.md

 # BeenPwned
-checks your email and password to see if they have been compromised in a data breach using python and selenium
+Allows you to enter an email and password to see if they have been compromised in a data breach using python and selenium